bilal-chughtai/site/src/products.md

+_Last updated: 4th October 2025_

 _I have a high bar for products I use daily.
-Here are some products I researched deeply before buying and have first hand confirmed are great.
+Here are some products I both researched deeply before buying and have first hand confirmed are fantastic.
 Feel free to reach out if you want explanations for why any of these are as great as I claim._

-_Last updated: 5th September 2025_

 # Software